Business resilience services for UK organisations

 How long does it take to recover from a ransomware attack?

-Do you support hybrid cloud and on-premise environments?
+Do you support hybrid cloud and on-premise?